zarf-dev/proposals/0021-zarf-values/README.md

 We could patch the existing Variables/Constants/Templates paradigm to align more with Helm paradigms but this would not address the other issues that exist with Variables/Constants/Templates.
 Features like `autoIndent` and `setVariables` have always been limiting to users and creating a new way to set values will allow us to design something that is more user friendly (especially since many Zarf users are also Helm users).

-Zarf already embeds `mikefarah/yq`, but full yq expressions operate on YAML nodes and expose more than deterministic traversal.
-A small Values path grammar avoids conversion and keeps reads and writes predictable; Kubernetes queries use `client-go` through the explicitly named `jsonPath` field.
+Zarf could use its embedded `mikefarah/yq` library for Values reads and writes.
+Full yq expressions operate on YAML nodes and provide filters, transformations, and other behavior beyond deterministic path traversal.
+Using them with `map[string]interface{}` Values would require conversion and make write behavior harder to validate though.
+The proposed Values path grammar supports the required map and list operations with more predictable reads and writes.

+Zarf could add a `valuesFrom` schema to charts and manifests for mapping live Kubernetes resources into Values.
+This, however, would not align with the Helm template interface and would require Zarf-specific fields and behavior for concerns such as conditional evaluation through `enabledPath`, target paths, precedence, retries, decoding, and resource ordering.
+A Helm-compatible `lookup` function provides the same cluster access through a familiar interface in every supported template context.

 ## Infrastructure Needed (Optional)